-The new file extensions provide many benefits including better file compression, better privacy controls, improved data recovery methods, and easier detection of files containing macros.
+The new file extension provides many benefits including better file compression, better privacy controls, improved data recovery methods, and easier detection of files containing macros.
 Where possible it is best to use the latest file format for your files.

 The new file format is based on XML, which stands for Extensible Markup Language.
-XML is essentially a definition of how a file will be structured and has given new functionality to the Office suite of programs.
+XML provides a definition of how a file will be structured and has given new functionality to the Office suite of programs.

 These new file extensions now have either an m or x appended to the end.
 An M will allow a user to identify the file uses XML with macros, whilst a file with an X appended will identify the file uses XML with no macros.

 When a file is opened which uses an old file extension or was created in an earlier version of Microsoft Office, you will see [Compatibility Mode] appear in the title bar of the program.
-This alerts you to the fact that your file is not in the most current format available and therefore it will not be able to utilise all the newest features of the program.
+This alerts you to the fact that your file is not in the most current format.
+By using an old file format you will not be able to utilise the newest features of the program.

 If you create a file in the new file format, e.g. .docx, and then later open the file in a more recent version of Microsoft Office, you will often still see the [Compatibility Mode] message.

-For many users this is confusing because the file is already saved as .DOCX which is the latest file extension format however Word is still saying the file is in Compatibility mode.
+This can be confusing because the file is already saved as .docx however Word is still saying the file is in Compatibility mode.

-Be aware that in the time between Microsoft Office 2007 being released and then the release of each version of Office since, the XML structure of the file extension was also upgraded therefore meaning that any files created in Office 2007 and above, did not have the latest XML structure updates, and therefore causes the compatibility message to appear.
+In the time since Microsoft Office 2007 was released and the release of each version of Office since the XML structure was also upgraded.
+This means that any file created in an older version than what you have installed on your computer did not have the latest XML structure updates.

-To be able to use the full functionality of Microsoft Office 2010 or Office 2013 you will still need to convert your file using the method below to add the new XML structure into the file.
+To be able to use the full functionality of Microsoft Office 2013, 2016 or 2019 you will need to convert your file using the method below to add the new XML structure into each file.

 Convert the file format

-For this exercise I am going to show you how to convert a Word document from Office 2003 file format to the Office 2013 format.
-Be aware that it is not as easy as renaming the file to include the X on the end of the extension, you need to use the Convert tool included in the Office programs for the conversion to be successful.
+For this exercise, I am going to show you how to convert a Word document from Office 2003 file format to the latest Office format.
+Be aware that it is not as easy as renaming the file to include the X on the end of the extension.
+You need to use the Convert tool included in the Office programs for the conversion to be successful.

-As part of the conversion process, the original file will be deleted and replaced with the new file in the new format.
-If you are concerned about this then I generally recommend that users make a copy of the original file, in the original format before proceeding with the conversion process.
+As part of the conversion process, the original file will be deleted and replaced with the new file.
+If you are concerned about this then I generally recommend that users make a copy of the original file before proceeding.

-- Microsoft Word is telling you that the document will be converted to the current file format which allows you to use all of the new features of Word and will reduce the file size however some layout changes may occur.
+- Microsoft Word is telling you that the document will be converted to the current file format.
+This will allow you to use all of the new features of Word and will reduce the file size.
+You may, however, notice some layout changes once the file has converted.
 The original document will be deleted and cannot be restored after the conversion.
-If you accept this then click OK
+If you accept this then click OK.

 - You will now see your document again.
 You will see that the [Compatibility Mode] message is no longer displayed in the title bar however the file still shows as *.doc.